Akshit1903/Taggy/README.md

 3. Create custom tags or select from existing tags.
 4. Assign the selected tags to the chosen files or directories.
 5. Use the search functionality to find files based on their tags.

+## Logic

+- Two files are created during the lifecycle of the app:
+  - `fileTags.b`:
+    - Path: `C:\Users\%USERNAME\Documents\fileTags.b`
+    - For storing tags to file mapping
+  - `tags.b`:
+    - Path: The directory where the file is stored
+    - For storing files to tag mapping
+- The mapping is loaded into memory using C++ STL.

+## Future Scope

+- Handling edge cases with query operations of AND,OR etc.
+- Option to edit, delete tags etc.

 Happy tagging with Taggy!